MicrosoftDocs/quantum-docs/articles/user-guide/language/Expressions/valueliterals.md

 ## Operation Literals

-No literals exist for values of [operation type](xref:microsoft.quantum.qsharp.typesystem-overview#available-types); operations have to be [declared](xref:microsoft.quantum.qsharp.callabledeclarations#callable-declarations) on a global scope and new operations can be constructed locally using [partial application](xref:microsoft.quantum.qsharp.partialapplication#partial-application).
+No literals exist for values of [operation type](xref:microsoft.quantum.qsharp.typesystem-overview#available-types); operations have to be [declared](xref:microsoft.quantum.qsharp.callabledeclarations#callable-declarations) on a global scope.

 ## Function Literals

-No literals exist for values of [function type](xref:microsoft.quantum.qsharp.typesystem-overview#available-types); functions have to be [declared](xref:microsoft.quantum.qsharp.callabledeclarations#callable-declarations) on a global scope and new functions can be constructed locally using [partial application](xref:microsoft.quantum.qsharp.partialapplication#partial-application).
+No literals exist for values of [function type](xref:microsoft.quantum.qsharp.typesystem-overview#available-types); functions have to be [declared](xref:microsoft.quantum.qsharp.callabledeclarations#callable-declarations) on a global scope.

 ## Default Values